lock042/siril/CONTRIBUTING.md

 ## How Can I Contribute?

-Siril is Free Software and a part of the GNU Project and you are welcome to contribute to this project.
+Siril is Free Software and you are welcome to contribute to this project.
 There are many ways to do it:

  * develop new features,
  * report bugs (errors in the program),